malcolmkiano/swahili/README.md

 # swahili
-A new programming language to be written in Swahili
+A new programming language to be written in Swahili to help teach programming concepts to swahili speaking students.

 ### BNF Used for the Variable declaration